handria-ntoanina/unity-ml-reacher/README.md

 	* an ActionNoise that disturb the output of the actor network to promote exploration
 	* a ParameterNoise that disturb the weight of the actor network to promote exploration
 	* an Ornstein-Uhlenbeck noise generator
+	* an implementation of a Proximal Policy Optimization
+	* a Gaussian Actor Critic network for the PPO
 * folder __started_to_converge__: weights of a network that started to converge but slowly
+* folder __weights__:
-* folder __weights__: weights of the network that solved this environment.
+	* weights of the network trained with DDPG that solved this environment.
 It contains as well the history of the weights.
+	* weights of the Gaussian Actor Critic Network that solved this environment with PPO.
+* Notebooks
-* jupyter notebook __Continuous_Control.ipynb__: run this notebook to train the agents
+	* jupyter notebook __Continuous_Control.ipynb__: run this notebook to train the agents using DDPG
 	* jupyter notebook __noise.ipynb__: use this notebook to optimize the hyperparameter of the noise generator to check that its output would not limit the exploration
-* jupyter notebook __view.ipynb__: a notebook that can load the different saved network weights and visualize the agents
+	* jupyter notebook __view.ipynb__: a notebook that can load the different saved network weights trained with DDPG and visualize the agents
+	* jupyter notebook __Continuous_Control-PPO.ipynb__: a notebook to train an agent using PPO and then to view the trained agent
 ## Requirements
 To run the codes, follow the next steps:
 * Create a new environment: